Skip to main content

 • API key must be active (not revoked)

-• API key must have Agent API access enabled
+• API key must have the required feature enabled (e.g., Agent API for /agent/prompt, Wallet API for /wallet/transfer)

 Error Responses